 By Marcy Kennedy (@MarcyKennedy)

-I’d love to have you sign up to receive my posts by email.
-All you need to do is enter your email address below and hit the “Follow” button.
-You can also join me on my Facebook page.
+I’d also love to have you sign up to receive my blog posts by email.
+All you need to do is enter your email address below and hit the “Follow” botton.